carbonblack/cb-yara-connector/local/README.md

 This folder is here for storing any locally created artifacts.
 It is marked with `.gitignore` so that any files here are not pushed to the remote repository.

-If you wish to use this folder in any configuration files, start your path with `{YARA}/local/` -- it is suggested that you create subfolders to organize your usage of this location.
+Enter `{YARA}/local` for any configuration path that that you wish to use this location, using subfolders for clearer organization.
+One subfolder, `yara_rules` is already provided for local rule files.